Do you have questions about the COVID-19 vaccine? We have answers!

 Why should you get the vaccine?

-What are the side effects of taking the Moderna vaccine?
+What are the possible side effects of taking the Moderna vaccine?

 Studies show side effects are generally mild.
-These could include one or more of the following:
+These side effects could include one or more of the following:

 All of these symptoms are normal after any vaccine, and they are part of the body’s normal response in building immunity.